brefphp/bref/README.md

-# Framework for using AWS Lambda in PHP
+# Serverless application framework for PHP

 Use cases: